BACK

 Summer Bailey

-I am a Year 12 International Baccalaureate (IB) student at Rangitoto College, looking forward to completing my diploma next year.
-I achieved excellence in all of my Year 11 assessments, causing me to achieve overall Excellence Endorsement in Level 1 NCEA and all of my subjects.
-This gave me a great foundation for beginning the IB course, which I chose to develop a sense of international mindednessa key benefit of IBand for a more in-depth learning experience.
+I achieved excellence in all of my Year 11 assessments, enabling me to achieve Excellence Endorsement in Level 1 NCEA and in all of my subjects individually.
+For me, entering the IB programme in Year 12 seemed a natural progression, as I sought to develop a sense of international mindedness and a more in-depth learning experience.

 Orlando Aguilera

-As a Year 12 student at Rangitoto College, I am grateful for the opportunity to be a part of the International Baccalaureate (IB) cohort.
+As a Year 13 student at Rangitoto College, I am grateful for the opportunity to be a part of the International Baccalaureate (IB) cohort.
 My preparation for IB started in Year 9 as I was in extension classes leading up to Year 12.
 There were many key factors which helped me choose IB.
 I really enjoy the worldwide focus the course has, which aligns with my desire to study overseas for university.
 This course will give me the best chance to get accepted into a university overseas, as it is recognised globally.

 The IB Diploma is designed to prepare students as best as possible for university.
 It teaches important skills such as essay writing, time management, and collaboration.
 The Extended Essay is a significant part of the programme, allowing me to practise writing in a university style for an essay of 4,000 words.
 This will also improve my research abilities and deepen my understanding of my chosen topic.
 The two-year duration of the course teaches effective time management.
 This includes balancing the heavy workload of the course with extracurricular activities, such as sports and music.
 The small cohort provides an opportunity to create strong connections with like-minded students.
 Overall, this course will give me the best possible start to my future career, and I am looking forward to what lies ahead.